medic/cht-docs/content/en/apps/reference/api.md

 ### GET /api/v1/users

+*DEPRECATED: use /api/v2/users*

 Returns a list of users and their profile data in JSON format.

-NB: The `roles` property was added in cht-core v4.1.0.

 ##### Permissions